Twaddler01/rpg_similitude/README.md

 - Tooltips are displaying incorrect "base damage" and "damage per turn".
 This will be resolved with a soon to be implemented new equipment.js function (for battle calculations based on item and character/enemy stats).

 # Updates
+11-05-2024
+- Stats area completed.
+Stats are based solely on battleStats array, which should ensure easy and updated values verses the old method.
+Still needs final testing, but seems to be working well so far.

 11-03-2024
 - Working on moving all stats over to new function from equipment.js.
 Integration not yet fully complete.
 There will likely be errors and log outputs at the moment.
 - Decided all elements will be setup using tab layout, which will require recoding many functions, but worth the effort for style, layout, etc.